erikanacua/Twitter/README.md

 =======================
 *an updated\restructured\cleaned up version of <a href="https://github.com/jmathai/twitter-async">jmathai/twitter-async</a>*

+Looking for an example? <a href="https://github.com/kaosdynamics/Twitter/blob/master/Examples/index.php">Here we go</a>

 #### A fast PHP Twitter library
 * PSR-0 Compliant
 * Supporting API version 1.1 (1.0 will be totally retired on <a href="http://goog.l/gA2nS">June 11, 2013</a>)